cytoscape/cytoscape.js/README.md

 Cytoscape.js is an open source project, and anyone interested is encouraged to contribute to Cytoscape.js.
 We gladly accept pull requests.
 If you are interested in regular contributions to Cytoscape.js, then we can arrange granting you permission to the repository by [contacting us](mailto:cytoscape-discuss@googlegroups.com?subject=Granting permission to Cytoscape.js repository).

 If your pull request is a bugfix, please make changes to the master branch.
-Otherwise, please make changes to the next version's branch.
+Otherwise, please make changes to the next version's branch (i.e. unstable).